digitharium/hiami-jitsi-keycloak/README.md

 * [Christoph](https://github.com/guschtel)
 * ...

+Some elements, such as most of the `docker-compose.yml` and `.env` are coming from [docker-jitsi-meet](https://github.com/jitsi/docker-jitsi-meet)

 ## Instructions
+For now the setup requires authentication for making and joining conf-calls.
+It does not allow guests.

 In order to quickly run Jitsi Meet on a machine running Docker and Docker Compose, follow these steps:

 Clone this repository.